You can use other stone fruit in this recipe, such as plums and nectarines.

 1 vanilla bean, split, seeds scraped

-- To serve, place 3 peach halves in each serving bowl.
-Place a spoonful of the vanilla-bean yoghurt in the centre of each peach half and sprinkle candied pecans over the top.
+To serve, place 3 peach halves in each serving bowl.
+Place a spoonful of the vanilla-bean yoghurt in the center of each peach half and sprinkle candied pecans over the top.